 There is an upper limit to the number of times data can be accurately rewritten to NAND flash memory, the technology used to record data in MicroSD’s.
 As such, frequent writes will drastically shorten the lifespan of a microSD.
 One way to extend its life is to suppress the number of write cycles performed on the Raspberry Pi, a tactic commonly used in fleet deployments.
 Design techniques such as disabling swap, disabling journaling on the filesystem, the noatime mount flag, and having directories in RAM, will help reduce the number of write cycles to the SD card.

 Sometimes when you deploy an IoT device, you may not be able to avoid writing to the permanent storage.
 In cases that require large amounts of data recording, you may want to consider using a more durable device for permanent storage such as an industrial eMMC.
 There are Raspberry Pi compatible boards that have an integrated eMMC such as the balenaFin, which allows users to deploy the Raspberry Pi Compute module, in their carrier board for industrial fleet deployments.
 The balenaFin provides additional storage and interface capabilities over that of a standard Raspberry Pi with a microSD.

 Example Raspberry Pi Project

 You may have been a little surprised by just how many factors are at play when trying to find the right microSD for your Raspberry PI IoT project.
-Reviewing microSD card manufacturers specifications, such as read/write cycles, speed class and device storage size are important for your IoT project to work reliably.
+Reviewing microSD card manufacturers’ specifications, such as read/write cycles, speed class, and device storage size is important for your IoT project to work reliably.
 Once you confirm the device reliably works, you can use Soracom services to connect it to the network and easily integrate with cloud services as you saw in the example project.

 I hope this blog has been somewhat helpful.